tannazmo/kickstarter-analysis/README.md

 ## Results

-### What are two conclusions you can draw about the Theater Outcomes by Launch Date?
+### Conclusions about the Theater Outcomes by Launch Date

 By looking at the Theater Outcomes by Launch Date charts we have created, we could show that: